kionactf/coppersmith/somenote_on_hackmd.md

 2. solve_root_hensel
 - algebraic method (find all roots, slow)
 - find root mod small p and update to mod large modulus
-- possibly, canntot compute a root (too many candidates on modulus even if only a few roots over integer)
+- possibly, cannot compute a root (too many candidates on modulus even if only a few roots over integer)
 3. solve_root_triangulate
 - algebraic method (find all roots, slow)
 - compute Groebner basis and then find solution by solve function